 - Large duffel bag with lock suitable for storing your pack in for transport on mules.

 When organizing your equipment, remember that the conditions on Aconcagua may vary from +30 degrees Celsius in the lower valleys, to -25 degrees Celsius on summit day, with possible extreme high winds and snowfall.
 Outer clothing should be capable of venting, and you should be able to get in and out of it easily.
 Inner layers should dry easily and retain warmth when wet (no cotton on the upper mountain).
-Take into account your own personal "warmth rating".
-If you know that your hands don't warm up easily, that you sleep cool, or your feet are always cold, keep this in mind!
+Take into account your own personal warmth rating - if you know that your hands don't warm up easily, or that you sleep cool, or your feet are always cold, keep this in mind!